TechnicallyComputers/invoiceninja.github.io/source/en/basic-settings.md

 ### Defaults

-The defaults are system wide - company level defaults, this will applied at every level of the application they refer to.
+This section defines the default terms, and default comments/notes applied to any newly generated entities under the company.

 * **Invoice Payment Terms** - The payment term defined in 'days'.
-You can configure custom payment terms by clicking the **Configure Payment Terms** button
+Select from a drop down list of options for days before a Net invoice balance is due.

+> "Net" means that the full amount is due for payment.
+When the terms read "net 30" it means to say that the full payment is due in 30 days.
+Setting a net term will automatically populate the due date of newly generated invoices/quotes according to the net terms chosen.

 * **Quote Valid Until** - Similar to Invoice Payment Terms, you will select a length of time in days, from the list of payment terms time lengths.

+* **Configure Payment Terms** - Here you can create and define custom terms for the net payment due date.
+After defining a custom "Net" term, you will be able to select it from the dropdown of any "payment terms" or "quote valid until" field.

+  * **Use Quote Terms** - When converting a quote to an invoice, if enabled, the newly converted invoice will use the same Net terms as the quote is valid until.
+When disabled (default) it will instead use the default invoice payment terms.

 * **Terms and Footers** - The terms and footers text inputs allow you to define default for each.
 These will be injected into the document automagically for you.
 All you need to do is set it once here and we'll take care of the rest!
 Note, you can always override these values by editing them directly in the entity.